Salivary Glands: These are the secretory glands or the Exocrine Glands which secrete a multi functional fluid known as Saliva.

 - It maintains the oral cavity and helps in the easy movement of the tongue which help in proper speech.

-- It has anti microbial function as it contains the Immunoglobulins which kill the bacteria and act as the first line of defence .
+- It has anti microbial function as it contains the Immunoglobulins which kill the bacteria and act as the first line of defense .